micmejia/bible-dump/AMPC/Luke/Luke 15.md

-Even so, I tell you, there is joy among _and_ in the presence of the angels of God over one [[^e]especially] wicked person who repents ([^f]changes his mind for the better, heartily amending his ways, with abhorrence of his past sins).
+Even so, I tell you, there is joy among _and_ in the presence of the angels of God over one [especially] wicked person who repents (changes his mind for the better, heartily amending his ways, with abhorrence of his past sins).